8angy/remLiteral/README.md

 Powerscript - Delete a Literal Path - Windows

-For when folders and files just won't delete!
+For when protected folders and files just won't delete!
+Folders named CON or AUX for example.

 PS Usage:       remLiteral.ps1 <directory to delete>